ringabout/awesome-nim/README.md

 - [Nawabs](https://github.com/Araq/nawabs) - A build system that throws away version numbering in favor of git hashes.
 - [Nimble](https://github.com/nim-lang/nimble) - Nimble can be used as a build system.
 - [nimph](https://github.com/disruptek/nimph) - Nim package hierarchy manager from the future.
-- [nimby](https://github.com/treeform/nimby) - Nimby is a very simple and unofficial package manager for nim language.
+- [nimby](https://github.com/treeform/nimby) - Nimby is a very simple and unofficial package manager for Nim.

 ## System API